 text: this string parameter is copied directly into the generated code subject to the 'language' and 'placement' parameters.
+The 'text' parameter can have multiple lines like this:

 3 Type Discovery and Type Matching

 CoreDX DDS exchanges type information during the entity discovery process.
 That is, when announcing the existence of the Reader or Writer entity, the data type information is included with the entity's QoS policies.
 This allows the peers to perform a 'type compatibility' test before matching two entities.
 [Note, this behavior was supported by CoreDX DDS prior to X-Types; but it used a non-standard extension to the discovery information.]